Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the assignment of a lease from a practical viewpoint.
-This article focuses on the due diligence steps and legal checks needed before an assignment is completed.
+For SQE1, you are required to understand the assignment of a lease from a practical viewpoint, including the due diligence steps and legal checks needed before an assignment is completed, with a focus on the following syllabus points:

 - The process and legal effect of assigning a leasehold interest